 In a short squeeze on XRT, where there aren’t a lot of shares around for sale, its value would start rising above its NAV.
 Once that gap becomes significant arbitragers would start buying the basket of stocks represented by the XRT and creating XRT shares to sell priced at a premium–for a guaranteed profit.
-This share creating process is spelled out in the SPDR prospectus of the ETF in the “Summary information about purchases, sales, and taxes” section.
+This share creating process is spelled out in the XRT prospectus of the ETF in the “Purchase and Sales Information” section.

 There is a lot of capital available when guaranteed profits are up for grabs.

 Because in this case XRT’s price goes up the shorts get hurt, but no one ever feels sorry for the short sellers.
 A short squeeze on an ETF, rather than being a cause for concern, should result in a nice little bump in its volume and value.